nodejs/node/doc/contributing/collaborator-guide.md

 * consider if adding packages to CITGM would have helped catch the breaking change.
-* ensure the changelog with the revert clearly explains the situation and it's impact on those who may have already used the udpated API.
+* ensure the changelog with the revert clearly explains the situation and it's impact on those who may have already used the updated API.

 In either case make sure that the documentation and changelog for the original breaking change are updated to reflect the breaking behavior.